Disappearance of Dorothy Arnold: Background

-Dorothy Harriet Camille Arnold was born in New York City, the second of four children of perfume importer Francis Rose Arnold and his wife Mary Martha Parks Arnold (née Samuels).
-She had an older brother, John (born December 1884) and two younger siblings: Dan Hinckley (born February 1888) and Marjorie Brewster (born August 1891).
-Arnold's father was a Harvard University graduate who was a senior partner of F.R.
-Arnold & Co., a company that imported "fancy goods."
-His sister, Harriette Maria Arnold, was married to Supreme Court Justice Rufus W. Peckham.
-Dorothy Arnold's paternal family were descendants of English passengers who arrived in America on the Mayflower, while her mother hailed from Montreal, Quebec, Canada.
+Dorothy Harriet Camille Arnold was born in New York City on July 1, 1885, the second of four children to Francis Rose Arnold and his wife, Mary Martha Parks Arnold (née Samuels).
+Arnold had an older brother, John (born December 1884) and two younger siblings: Dan Hinckley (born February 1888) and Marjorie Brewster (born August 1891).
+Her father was a Harvard University graduate who was a senior partner of F.R.
+Arnold & Co., a company that imported "fancy goods" such as perfumes.
+Her paternal aunt, Harriette Maria Arnold, was married to Supreme Court Justice Rufus W. Peckham.
+Arnold's paternal family were descendants of English passengers who arrived in North America on the Mayflower, while her mother hailed from Montreal, Quebec, Canada.
 Due to their social standing, the family was listed in the Social Register.

-Arnold was educated at the Veltin School for Girls in New York City and attended Bryn Mawr College in Pennsylvania, where she majored in literature and language.
-She graduated in 1905.
+Arnold was educated at New York's Veltin School for Girls and attended Bryn Mawr College in Pennsylvania, where she majored in literature and language.
+She graduated from Bryn Mawr in 1905.
 After her graduation, Arnold continued to live at the family home at 108 East 79th Street and attempted to begin a career as a writer.

-In spring 1910, she submitted a short story to McClure's magazine which was rejected.
-Arnold's friends and family, who were largely amused by her writing aspirations, teased her about the rejection.
-This prompted Arnold to rent a post office box to receive correspondence from magazines and publishing houses.
-She submitted a second short story to McClure's, "The Poinsettia and the Flame", in November 1910; that story was also rejected.
+In spring 1910, Arnold submitted a short story to McClure's magazine which was rejected.
+Her friends and family, who were largely amused by her writing aspirations, teased her about the rejection, prompting Arnold to rent a post office box to receive correspondence from magazines and publishing houses.
+She submitted a second short story to McClure's, "The Poinsettia Flames", in November 1910; that story was also rejected.
 According to Arnold's friends, the second rejection left her dejected and embarrassed.
-Two months before she disappeared, Arnold asked her father if she could take an apartment in Greenwich Village in order to write.
-Francis Arnold forbade Dorothy to move out of the family home, telling her that, "A good writer can write anywhere."
-Dorothy Arnold continued to pursue a writing career but found no success.
+Two months before she disappeared, Arnold asked her father Francis if she could take an apartment in Greenwich Village in order to write.
+Francis forbade his daughter to move out of the family home, telling her that, "A good writer can write anywhere."
+Dorothy Arnold continued to pursue a writing career, but found no success.